 Though group life insurance is a great deal, is it really all the insurance coverage that you need?

 In most cases your employer owns the group life insurance policy, and you will either receive it as an employee benefit or you can purchase it through your company's benefits plan voluntarily.
-If it is a benefit, it typically equates to one full year's salary that is paid out to your beneficiaries at the time of death.
+If it is a benefit, it typically equates to one or two year's salary that is paid out to your beneficiaries at the time of death.
 Smaller companies may offer a set, face amount payout, depending on your position at the company.
 Larger companies usually offer better death benefits, like up to three times your salary, in the event of your death.
 Smaller businesses are more apt to offer smaller plans due to limited funds.

 Group life insurance that is offered on a voluntary basis is typically more extensive than if it's given as a benefit.
 Depending on what kind of policy you have, your spouse and children may be covered as well.
 The size of your death benefit can vary, and at some places, there is a maximum amount of $1 million that can be collected by the beneficiary at the time of death.
 Some employers even go as far as to offer a whole life insurance policy, giving employees permanent life insurance coverage, even after they leave or retire.
-The main difference between individual life insurance rates and group rates is that the premiums in group life insurance rates go up every five years (or so), because the risk of death associated with age increases.

 Why group life insurance is so "cheap"